 Where can you find the best oranges?
 At Mercado Central !

 And if you like fruity cocktails based on oranges, you really have to try Agua de Valencia.
 Maybe, you would think this is a special kind of water (agua), but it is actually a mix from orange juice, cava and strong liquors.
 The best place I think you can find this delicious cocktail: Café de las horas, close to Plaza de la Virgen.
+You can also make your own Agua de Valencia at home.
+I have a recipe and video for you on how to make Agua de Valencia.

 The most famous dish from Spain is from Valencia!